helgoboss/helgobox/doc/user-guide.md

       it can only be unchecked if ReaLearn is on the normal FX chain.
 If it's on the input FX chain, unarming naturally disables feedback because REAPER generally excludes input FX from audio/MIDI processing while a track is unarmed (*this is subject to change in future!*).
-    - **Make instance superior:** If ticked, this instance is allowed to cancel other instances which share the same input and/or output device (hardware devices only, not FX input or output!).
+    - **Make instance superior:** If ticked, this instance is allowed to suspend other instances which share the same input and/or output device (hardware devices only, not FX input or output!).
 With this you can easily let your controller control the currently focused FX but fall back to your usual controls when it's closed.
 It's intended to be used primarily on instances that use \"Auto-load: Depending on focused FX\".